 If you have received a text from your clinician asking you to respond using a link, you should be able to use your phone to do this if you have internet access on your phone.

-(Note: you won't be able to reply back to your clinician via text, you'll need to use the link highlighted in blue in the image above to reply.)
+You won't be able to reply to your clinician via text, you'll need to use the link highlighted in blue in the image above to reply

 My text says something else